rozek/hyperscript-examples/README.md

 * an editor window with HTML syntax highlighting allows you to edit any example from within your browser
 * any changes you make will be compiled on-the-fly, showing any results in an output area within a few seconds
-* once you have created an account (for free) and logged-in, you may save any edited example in your own space
+* once you have created an account (for free) and logged-in, you may save any edited example in your own space (i.e., you won't destroy the example of somebody else - it's save to edit any example!)
 * because of the way Svelte works, the editor window contains both the contents of a document `<head>` and `<body>`

 ### What you should take care of when editing ###